210119-ROC/demos/week1/README.md

 # Week 1: Core Java
 Be prepared to answer any of the following questions for QC and interviews on **Monday Jan.
 25th, 2021**.
-You may follow this guide, aptly titled [*How To Do Well In QC*](https://github.com/210119-ROC/demos/blob/main/week1/how-to-do-well-in-qc.md).
+You may follow this guide, aptly titled [*How To Do Well In QC*](https://github.com/210119-ROC/demos/blob/main/week1/how-to-do-well-in-qc.md) to prepare you for QC.

 ## Basics
 1. What is Java? / Explain some features of Java